jozeflacko/ai-perceptron-demo/README.md

 # Perceptron Demo

-This is a demo project describing how perceptron in Neural Networks works.

-## This project is written in TypeScript (JavaScript)
+This is a demo project describing how perceptron in Neural Networks works.It it made in TypeScript (JavaScript) language

 ## Getting Started